THE PARISH OF ST. ELIZABETH'S EPISCOPAL CHURCH

 IN MEMORY OF DAVID CATRON

-We shall always remember him as the brilliant, hilarious, deeply insightful man who, following the call of God, left his entire old life behind, because, as a long time Franciscan, he devoted himself first to the poor in the U.S., then in Rio de Janeiro and then to those in need here in Palama where he and barbara founded Wallyhouse, the first ever Catholic Worker house of hospitality in Hawaii.
+We shall always remember him as the brilliant, hilarious, deeply insightful man who, following the call of God, left his entire old life behind, because, as a long time Franciscan, he devoted himself first to the poor in the U.S., then in Rio de Janeiro, and then to those in need here in Kalihi-Pālama where he and barbara founded Wallyhouse, the first ever Catholic Worker house of hospitality in Hawai'i.

 Donate and Pray